Toolmanm/Neverending/README.md

 Step 5

-    From there click open the Neverending.uproject file
+    From there open the folder and click on the Neverending.uproject file

 Step 6